opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 *O(N logN)* complexity in the current implementation.
 See the OpenCV sample ``convexhull.cpp`` that demonstrates the usage of different function variants.

-ConvexityDefects
+convexityDefects
 ----------------
 Finds the convexity defects of a contour.

-.. ocv:function:: void convexityDefects( InputArray points, InputArray convexhull, OutputArray convexityDefects )
+.. ocv:function:: void convexityDefects( InputArray contour, InputArray convexhull, OutputArray convexityDefects )

 .. ocv:pyfunction:: cv2.ConvexityDefects(contour, convexhull)-> convexityDefects